totiffany/totiffany.github.io/_posts/2018-03-14-Getting-Started-With-A-Bullet-Journal.md

   notes, in the calendar on my phone.
 It's never been very efficient.
 ---

 My coworkers were the first to tell me about bullet journaling.
-Over lunch they explained that it was a journal and planner all in one, and "whatever you want it to be."
+Over lunch they explained that it was a journal and planner all-in-one, and "whatever you want it to be."
 It seemed too vague and complicated to appeal to me, so I wasn't convinced until I watched [this video](http://bulletjournal.com) by the creator of the bullet journal system.

 I've tried a variety of digital options when it comes to my to-do lists, but have realized I'm forever a pen and paper kind of girl.
 I tend to keep track of things everywhere though – On a spare notepad, sticky notes, the calendar app on my phone.
 I liked the idea of condensing all that into one notebook and figured I could give bullet journaling a try.